equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 WestConnex Delivery Authority
 Environmental Impact Statement

-x

-Port Botany and Sydney Airport would still be key freight entry and exit points, with the new airport to complement the existing airport.
+* Port Botany and Sydney Airport would still be key freight entry and exit points, with the new airport to complement the existing airport.

 In combination with the freight-related projects identified above, the project and the broader